Who can we support?

 Often finding the right counsellor is daunting, especially if this is your first experience in seeking therapy.
 We are here to help so if you are unsure about choosing one for either yourself, a family member or a friend we can guide you to a counsellor that might best suit your needs.
 We provide affordable, (dependant on income), open-ended psychotherapy to adults, children (aged 11 and up) and teenagers.

-Hart Counselling CIC believe that you should have control over how long you wish to come to counselling, for this reason we offer open-ended therapy.
-This means that with your counsellors agreement you can work together for as long as you feel necessary.
+Hart Counselling CIC believe you should have control over how long you wish to come to counselling and, for this reason, we offer open-ended therapy.
+This means that, with your counsellor's agreement, you can work together for as long as you feel necessary.

-As a guide we would suggest you expect to attend a minimum of six sessions, it can take this time to settle into the process and become comfortable with your counsellor.
+As a guide we would suggest a minimum of six sessions as it can take this time to settle into the process and become comfortable with your counsellor.

-Hart Counselling CIC offers counselling to young people aged 11 years old and above, therapy for younger clients relies on confidentiality in the same way that adult counselling does.
-However this can feel a difficult boundary for parents and carers to maintain, we would encourage adults referring young people to speak to the counsellor before therapy begins to ensure you feel comfortable in understanding what information you will receive to enable you to support your child or young person throughout their journey.
+Therapy for under 18’s relies on confidentiality in the same way as adult counselling.
+We would encourage parents or guardians, who wish to refer young people, to speak to Claire who is our young person therapist before counselling begins to ensure you feel comfortable in understanding the process.
+This will enable you to support your child or young person throughout their journey.